Jamesun875/Project5/README.md

 .

-**Account
+## Account.java
 *Account class
-Account class controls the system's log in, sign up, and account managements.When the accout class is called it will reads two files containing sellers' and customers' account info including the username, password, and all file locations related to them.
+- Controls the system's log in, sign up, and account managements
+- When the account class is called it will reads two files containing sellers' and customers' account info including the username, password, and all file locations related to them.
 Signing up an account will let the account class write a line to their countering file to record their username, passwordm and file locations.
 The only difference between the seller and customer account file is seller contains more column of approved appointment file location